FINTLabs/fint-events/README.md

   virtual-host:
 ```

-## Organizations
+## Organisations

-The class `FintEvents` is created as a helper-class to use organizations.
+The class `FintEvents` is created as a helper-class to use organisations.
-Each organization will generate the default queues on startup (which can be configured in `application.yml`).
+Each organisation will generate the default queues on startup (which can be configured in `application.yml`).

-A registered listener will receive messages that are sent to the configured organizations.
+A registered listener will receive messages that are sent to the configured organisations.
-Then the listener class can figure out who the organization is by looking at the Message object received.
+Then the listener class can figure out who the organisation is by looking at the Message object received.

 It is possible to register listeners for: _input_, _output_ and _error_.